Ordesa National Park and Monte Perdido

 The various underground animals have become accustomed to this humid and strange world, have lost sight and pigments, but have developed different survival senses and strategies by where they live.

-This activity takes place in caves originating from karst, that is, caves dug by water currents in soluble rocks, such as limestone.
+This activity occurs in caves originating from karst, that is, caves dug by water currents in soluble rocks, such as limestone.

 Tracking in Ordesa National Park and Monte Perdido